kirk-allen-ryan/kirk-allen-ryan/README.md

+# Kirk Ryan | Clinical Informatics Specialist & Data Analyst

-- 👋 Hi, I’m @kirk-allen-ryan
+👋 Hi, I’m @kirk-allen-ryan
-- I am a builder, first and foremost.
-I build solutions.
-I see angles, approaches, opportunities that others don't.
-- The How is an attribute, a property - the child of the union of What and Why.
-I focus on first principles.
-  Data is a base commodity - ones and zeros that you pay good money to gather and keep, that you spend too much time worrying over.
-It's essentially little more than rocks and sand - sprinkled around, its just a mess to clean up, but in sufficient quantities it becomes the land we live on - some of it fertile, some sterile but sturdy to build on, a lot of it wasteland.
-A lot of it still unexplored...

-  The trick is to have your data tell a compelling story.
-Ever notice that commercial software carries a copywright instead of a patent?
-Creating good software is empowering users as a willing cast in a good story.
-Sure, they are creating and accessing data - its the ground they are standing on - but the structures they build and the stories they live and tell on that ground are the point.
-Ah, the point!
-'What is the point?' you just thought...
+I am a **Clinical Transformation Specialist and Data Engineer** with 25 years of deep domain expertise in clinical laboratory science and EMR/LIS informatics.
+I specialize in bridging complex clinical needs with robust, data-driven software solutions for QA/QI, regulatory compliance, and published research.

+---

+### 🛠️ Core Competencies & Toolkit

+* **Clinical & Domain Expertise:** EMR/LIS Data Engineering, QA/QI Methodology, Clinical Workflow Design.
+* **Data Science:** Python (Pandas, Scikit-learn), Statistical Analysis, Reproducible Research.
+* **Systems & Automation:** Relational Database Design (Claris/FileMaker), VBA Automation, SQL Reporting.

+---

+### 🌟 Portfolio & Verified Experience

+See the pinned repositories below for direct, verifiable examples of my work:

+* **[AIR: Compliance System](https://github.com/kirk-allen-ryan/AIR):** Enterprise-grade relational design and multi-user workflow automation.
+* **Clinical Research Analysis:** Projects showcasing data engineering and modeling that led to 4 publication credits.

+### 📞 Connect

+[LinkedIn Profile](https://www.linkedin.com/in/kirkryancls76532ab5) | [Future Personal Website Link] | [Your Professional Email Address]

+---

+### My Building Philosophy

-  The point is that to write good software, you have to know how to write.
-And tell a good story.
-Manage a cast of characters - their motives, their backstory, their actions - and manage the setting, the themes, the plot, the twists, the conflicts, and the Big Finish.
-Code is just an alphabet and a handful of rules to follow - you know, the things we teach to our little kids.
-Solutions are stories - if you can write a good book, you can probably write a pretty slick application.
-If you can't, you can't.
+To write good software, you have to know how to write, to tell a good story.
+To manage a cast of diverse characters - their motives, their backstory, their actions - and manage the setting, the themes, the plot, the twists, the conflicts, and get to the Big Finish.
+Solutions are stories.
+Great stories =>> great outcomes

-  Curiosity and imagination - two attributes that can't be taught, are where great applications come from...

 <!---